-Another important variable of web application cost can be described as using the trade-off triangle.
+- Scope and Timeline (Trade Off Triangle) Another important variable of web application cost can be described as using the trade-off triangle.
 The triangle includes cost, quality, and time.
 For any given project you get to pick two of the 3 variables.
 You can have 1.) a quality, quickly-built application that you pay a high price for.
 2.)
 A quick, cheaper application that hasn’t been thoroughly tested for quality.
 3.)
 A quality application that isn’t too expensive but takes the development team some time (weeks, months, years…) to complete.

-Freelancers: Freelancers typically range from $20 – $300 per hour.
-However, asking for a standard hourly wage from contract web developers is almost like asking how much someone in America pays for rent.
+- Freelancers: Freelancers typically range from $20 – $300 per hour.
+However, asking for a standard hourly wage from contract web developer is almost like asking how much someone in America pays for rent.
 You could choose a newbie freelancer that has coding chops (but without much project experience) or a seasoned pro – but you always pay for quality.
 A drawback to freelancers can sometimes be their lack of dependability and their ability to manage and mitigate scope creep.

 Offshore/Nearshore: Offshore development companies come in many shapes and sizes.
 Ranging from $25-50 an hour, offshore developers tend to be a bit less expensive on average than nearshore developers at $40-75 an hour on average.
 The key to successful offshore or nearshore development is proper management.
 Projects can be risky without proper communication, planning, and quality checks.
 Considering time zones and budgets early and regularly, can help teams avoid going over budget and missing deadlines.